Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-casing.md

 To get the ball rolling, you need to understand the names we use to describe casing techniques.

-**Camel Casing**, also known as _lower camel_, is when the first letter of the first word ais lower case, but all other words will have an upper case first letter (in some strange way, I guess this is like a Camel's humps?).
+**Camel Casing**, also known as _lower camel_, is when the first letter of the first word is lower case, but all other words will have an upper case first letter (in some strange way, I guess this is like a Camel's humps?).
 As a simple example:

 > _foo**B**ar_